telefonicaid/iotagent-node-lib/test/functional/README.md

 -   `fuctional-tests.js`: This file contains the test defined in the "classic way".
 This means, coded in the JS file as any other mocha test.
 It uses the functions defined in the `testUtils.js` file to simplify the tests.
--   `functional-tests-runner.js`: This file contains the test defined in the "automatic way".
-This means, the test cases are defined as JSON in a separate file (`testCases.js`).
-This file is loaded by the test suite and the test cases are automatically generated.
+-   `functional-tests-runner.js`: This file contains the test runner that executes the tests defined as JSON in a separate file (`testCases.js`) in a "automatic way".
+This file is loaded by the test suite and the test cases are automatically executed.

 The recommended way is to use `testCases.js` (run by `functional-tests-runner.js`).
-The `fuctional-tests.js` file is provides as basically as an example in the case the "old way" needs to be used.
+The `fuctional-tests.js` file is provides as basically as an example in the case the "old way" needs to be used (I.E: when the test follow a different pattern than the one supported by the test runner).

 ### Automatic test cases

 Each test case is defined as a JSON object in the `testCases.js` file.
 This file is loaded by the test suite and the